Resources Needed for Implementing Telehealth Programs

 Physical Space

 There are several considerations for establishing a physical space that is appropriate for delivering telehealth services.
-The ATA recommends that healthcare programs design private telehealth workspaces that maximize patient confidentiality.
+The American Telemedicine Association recommends that healthcare programs design private telehealth workspaces that maximize patient confidentiality.
 This could include a room where private conversations cannot be easily overheard and with a lockable door.
 Appropriate lighting is also critical to successful live-video telehealth encounters.
 Lighting can affect a provider's abilities to accurately assess the patient's state and gather diagnostic clues.

 Staffing